 How is Christmas and New Year Celebrated in Japan?

-Praying at shrines is a Japanese New Year traditionDuring the three-day New Year public holiday (Jan 1-3), lots of restaurants, shops, and museums will be closed.
+People gather at Asakusa Temple in Tokyo for the New Year's prayerDuring the three-day New Year public holiday (Jan 1-3), lots of restaurants, shops, and museums will be closed.
 No worries!
 Your planned trip won't be affected.
 As most major attractions, theme parks, chain convenience stores, shopping malls, and big restaurants are staying open.

 Is Christmas a Good Time to Visit Japan?